juvalen/mb-checker/README.md

 XXX
 ```

-Above, log entries for a folder and four bookmark are shown:
+Above, log entries for a folder and four bookmarks are shown:

 **@@@@@@@@@@@@** indicates the internal id in the bookmark original file